It’s become a predictable yearly debate that rolls around every June:

 Should my kids really be getting summer homework?

-And if they do have it assigned, what’s the best way to tackle it so that they can actually learn something over the summer (rather than just being stuck with busywork)?
+And if they do, how should we approach it so they actually learn something over the summer (rather than just doing busywork)?

 Here’s the thing: